daafanasev/camunda-docs-manual/content/user-guide/security.md

 These headers enable browser-side security mechanisms which help to improve the protection against several attacking scenarios.

 According to your project requirements, some of these headers can be configured more strict or lax.
-Please see the documentation about the [HTTP Header Security]({{< ref "/webapps/shared-options/header-security.md" >}}) to learn more about the several headers, the defaults and how to configure the HTTP headers according to your needs.
+Please see the documentation about the [HTTP Header Security](../../webapps/shared-options/header-security.md) to learn more about the several headers, the defaults and how to configure the HTTP headers according to your needs.

 ## Variable Values from Untrusted Sources

 Process variables can be submitted as Java objects using the JDK built-in `application/x-java-serialized-object` data format, JSON or XML along with a Java class name via the Camunda REST API and web applications.
 On server side, they can then be deserialized into Java objects, so that Java code can work with them in a native way.
-See [Camunda Spin]({{< ref "/user-guide/data-formats/configuring-spin-integration.md" >}}) for details and this [REST API endpoint]({{< ref "/reference/rest/execution/local-variables/put-local-variable.md#example-2" >}}) for an example.
+See [Camunda Spin](../../user-guide/data-formats/configuring-spin-integration.md) for details and this [REST API endpoint](../../reference/rest/execution/local-variables/put-local-variable.md#example-2) for an example.

 If an attacker can access these endpoints, they can exploit so-called _serialization gadgets_, i.e. classes that run vulnerable code during deserialization resulting in remote code execution in the general case.
 For example, consider a class constructor that makes a REST request based on a field value.
 An attacker could submit a forged variable value so that during deserialization, when the constructor is called, the application server would make an arbitrary REST request to a destination of the attacker's choice.
 For details, see [OWASP's description of Deserialization of untrusted data](https://www.owasp.org/index.php/Deserialization_of_untrusted_data).

 ### Java objects using the JDK built-in `application/x-java-serialized-object` data format

 Starting with version 7.9, by default, it is not possible to set variables of type `Object` **AND** the data format `application/x-java-serialized-object`.
-The behavior can be restored with the process engine configuration flag [`javaSerializationFormatEnabled`]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#javaSerializationFormatEnabled" >}}).
+The behavior can be restored with the process engine configuration flag [`javaSerializationFormatEnabled`](../../reference/deployment-descriptors/tags/process-engine.md#javaSerializationFormatEnabled).
 However, please bear in mind that enabling the java serialization format might make the process engine vulnerable against the aforementioned attacking scenario.

 ### JSON/XML serialized objects using Spin

-Therefore, we recommend enabling the whitelisting of allowed Java classes by enabling the property [deserializationTypeValidationEnabled]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#deserializationTypeValidationEnabled" >}}) in the process engine configuration.
+Therefore, we recommend enabling the whitelisting of allowed Java classes by enabling the property [deserializationTypeValidationEnabled](../../reference/deployment-descriptors/tags/process-engine.md#deserializationTypeValidationEnabled) in the process engine configuration.
 With this, the process engine validates the class names of submitted variables against a whitelist of allowed Java class and package names.
 Any non-whitelisted content is rejected.
 The default values are safe, but may be too restrictive for your use case.
 You can use the engine properties `deserializationAllowedPackages` and `deserializationAllowedClasses` to extend the default whitelist with package and class names of Java types that you consider save to deserialize in your environment.

 In case this default behavior needs further adjustment, a custom validator can be implemented and registered in the engine with the engine property `deserializationTypeValidator`.
 The provided object needs to be a subtype of `org.camunda.bpm.engine.runtime.DeserializationTypeValidator` and offer an implementation of the `#validate` method.
 In case you want to rely on allowed package and class names from the engine configuration as well, you can provide a subtype of `org.camunda.bpm.engine.runtime.WhitelistingDeserializationTypeValidator`.
 An implementation of this interface registered as validator will be provided with the defined packages and classes from the engine configuration upon initialization of the engine via `#setAllowedClasses` and `#setAllowedPackages`.

-{{< note title="Jackson Type Whitelisting" class="info" >}}
+### Jackson Type Whitelisting
   Spin's JSON implementation is based on Jackson.
 If you configure Camunda Spin to deserialize polymorphic classes based on type information included in the JSON itself (i.e. where the JSON contains explicit class names), we strongly recommend to additionally enable Jackson's [Whitelisting feature](https://medium.com/@cowtowncoder/jackson-2-10-safe-default-typing-2d018f0ce2ba) starting with version 2.10.
 Camunda's whitelisting feature does not cover this case.
-{{< /note >}}

 # Security Configuration in the external Environment